Ultima V: Warriors of Destiny: Development

 The Commodore 64 port of Ultima V came on five 1541 disks (around 1.5MB total) and was criticized for the excessive amount of disk access and swapping required, although like Ultima IV, the game can utilize two disk drives if present.
 When playing on a two drive system, the disk labeled "Outdoor" (also used to save/load games) is left in Drive 0 while the other game disks ("Underworld", "Towne", and "Dungeon") are placed in Drive 1 and swapped around.
 It also supports Commodore 128 mode and if run on a C128, the extra system RAM is used for background music that is absent when the game is played on a C64.
-Ultima V also has a built-in fast loader, although as it is tied to the timing of NTSC machines, it will not work on PAL C64s, therefore European gamers without a C128 suffered from almost excruciating load times.
+A fan-made "remastered" version adds music in C64 mode.
+Ultima V also has a built-in fast loader, although as it is tied to the timing of NTSC machines, it will not work on PAL C64s, whose CPUs ran at a slightly slower clock speed, therefore European gamers without a C128 suffered from almost excruciating load times.
 If played in C128 mode and a 1571 drive is used, the game uses the computer's "burst mode" and does not require a fast loader.

 Amiga and Atari ST versions appeared in 1989.
 Their graphics were directly ported from the PC, thus not utilizing the capabilities of the machines.
 On the Amiga, the entire soundtrack was replaced with one new composition that only appeared on that platform—the same song repeated throughout all areas of the game.
 On the Atari ST, the songs were played in different places from on the Apple II and Commodore 128 versions; however, all songs from those versions were reused.

-All editions contained: the game media; a cloth map; a metal coin with the symbol of the Codex-as described in the game's introduction; The Book of Lore; Lord British's Odyssey; A quick reference card; a player reference card (version specific); a registration post card.
+All editions contained: the game media; a cloth map; a metal coin with the symbol of the Codex-as described in the game's introduction; The Book of Lore; Lord British's Odyssey; a quick reference card; a player reference card (version specific); and a registration post card.

 The game box differs between editions only by screenshots on the back.
-The Atari ST version depicts (left to right): a giant mouse in a dungeon; Castle British area including the player, a ship and a headless; and battle screen with player casting 'In Flam Hur' on various skeletons.
-The first IBM version depicts (left to right): a fountain in a dungeon; Castle British area including the player, a ship and a horse; and the interior of an inn.
+The Atari ST version depicts (left to right): a giant mouse in a dungeon; the Castle British area including the player, a ship and a headless; and a battle screen with player casting 'In Flam Hur' on various skeletons.
+The first IBM version depicts (left to right): a fountain in a dungeon; the Castle British area including the player, a ship and a horse; and the interior of an inn.
 The second release for IBM shows the same screenshots as the Atari ST version.